Teamfight Tactics guide – TFT patch 9.15 tips

 Teamfight Tactics guide - TFT patch 9.15 tips

-Teamfight Tactics is now out, and my word it makes some rather hefty changes to the proceedings.
-Several traits and champions have seen a host of balance changes, to the point where the meta hasn’t been fully realised as of the time of writing.
-That said, Void, Knights, and Nobles are a lot more attractive for defensive play and Braum is now useful.
-If you’re just starting TFT, this is the place to learn how to play the game, thanks to our set of guides, as well as where to find cheat sheets and team comps.
+Teamfight Tactics’ latest patch has shaken up things dramatically, to the point where the things that worked in TFT two weeks ago don’t work as well anymore.
+Several traits and champions saw a host of balance changes, and there’s plenty more to come with the introduction of a new origin in patch 9.16.
+If you’re just starting TFT, this is the place to learn how to play the game, thanks to our set of guides, as well as where to find cheat sheets and comps.

 Teamfight Tactics 9.15 guide